 For irrigated agriculture, ET is a measure of the water used to grow food and is the biggest share of water use in most arid environments around the world.
 In most agricultural regions, net ET (total ET less precipitation that contributes to ET) is also a measure of consumptive use of water that is diverted or pumped from surface and groundwater supplies.

 The word “open” in OpenET stands primarily for the collaborative, open, and transparent development of the platform.
-OpenET brings together many of the leading scientists and developers behind satellite-based estimation of ET onto one team, and is making public the models, assumptions, and inputs behind the estimates.
+OpenET brings together many of the leading scientists and developers behind satellite-based estimation of ET onto one team, and is making public the models, assumptions, and inputs behind the data.
 The OpenET team aims to expand science partnerships through open collaborations with other teams and leaders in the ET community.
 To ensure accuracy and transparency, the OpenET team completed the largest and most comprehensive ET accuracy assessment and intercomparison study to date.
 High level results are available here.

 It is also a core objective of OpenET to provide open access to ET data for farmers, practitioners, and water managers alike.
-At a minimum, any visitor to the OpenET site will be able to view field-scale estimates of monthly ET data across the western U.S. for the last five years.
+At a minimum, any visitor to the OpenET site will be able to view field-scale monthly ET data across the western U.S. for the last five years.
 Users will also be able to download limited quantities of data directly from the site at no cost.

 Consumptive water use refers to all of the water within a system that cannot be recovered or reused, and includes water that is consumed by plants or humans, evaporated, or contaminated.